-The coinage of Ptolemy Epiphanes is marked by the great

-Coinage of Ptolemy Epiphanes: political influences.

-of Cyprus and Egypt.
+The coinage of Ptolemy Epiphanes is marked by the great coinage of Ptolemy Epiphanes: disaster of his reign, the loss of the eastern prolemy Epiphanes: vinces, and, in consequence, his issues after the earlier years are mainly limited to the mints of Cyprus and Egypt.

-The Cyprian Coinage of Epiphanes is the true commencement of a series of dated silver tetradrachms, with the symbol L, Cyprus. which were issued by the three chief towns of Cyprus, Paphos, Salamis, and Citium, with little interruption, one period excepted, at least at one mint, generally at all three, Beginning of until the disturbed condition of the island under series of dated the rule of Ptolemy Lathyrus after his expulsion tetradrachms. from Egypt by his mother.
+The Cyprian Coinage of Epiphanes is the true commencement of a series of dated silver tetradrachms, with the symbol L, Cyprus. which were issued by the three chief towns of Cyprus, Paphos, Salamis, and Citium, with little interruption, one period excepted, at least at one mint, generally at all three, until the disturbed condition of the island under Beginning of series of dated the rule of Ptolemy Lathyrus after his expulsion tetradrachms. from Egypt by his mother.
 The important interruption is in the troubled early period of the reign of Philometor.
 The classification depends on the dates the coins bear and their style.
 The portrait of Ptolemy Soter, although greatly varied, must be taken into consideration, as similar types of this portrait are repeated at the same mint during several years, though there is a change every few years, without departure from the general type.

 The starting-point for the arrangement of the whole series is the reign of Physcon after the death of Philometor.
 Bases of arrangement of series: Certain silver coins bearing the dates from 41 to 54 coins of Physcon. can only be of him, no other Ptolemy having reigned Mints of Cyprus. so long.
-This series presents the mint-letters PA, ≤A, and KI, for Paphos, Salamis, and Citium.
-Two distinct styles of work, and consequently two mints with the letters FA, will be found to be due to an Egyptian and no doubt Alexandrian issue with the well-known letters of the I'A, for Egyptian Alexanmint, Cyprian mint. dria.
+This series presents the mint-letters FA, ≼A, and KI, for Paphos, Salamis, and Citium.
+Two distinct styles of work, and consequently two mints with the letters CA, will be found to be due to an Egyptian and no doubt Alexandrian issue with the well-known letters of the PA, for Egyptian mint, Alexan-Cyprian mint. dria.